Nikon D5600 vs Olympus E-M1

 |13.||Olympus E-M1 II||Y||stereo / mono||Y||Y||micro||3.0||Y||-||-|

 Studio photographers will appreciate that the Olympus E-M1 (unlike the D5600) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D5600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the E-M1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-M1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-M1 was succeeded by the Olympus E-M1 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5600 Manual (free pdf) or the online Olympus E-M1 Manual.
+Further information on the features and operation of the D5600 and E-M1 can be found, respectively, in the Nikon D5600 Manual (free pdf) or the online Olympus E-M1 Manual.

 So what is the bottom line?
 Is the Nikon D5600 better than the Olympus E-M1 or vice versa?
 The listing below highlights the relative strengths of the two models.